A glossary for the Reim series.

 HA VI – Main Department VI, passport control, tourism, transit traffic, where Reim was posted until autumn 1983.

-HA IX – Main Department IX, central investigation, interrogation and prosecution of suspects
+HA IX – Main Department IX, investigation, interrogation and prosecution of suspects.

 HA XX – Main Department XX, state organs and institutions, culture, church, underground groups; security of military communications infrastructure.